mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 }
 ```

-**mapper.js**: It's a function that takes as argument the first element (if defined) of the result of the pipeline, and returns an object containing the value updated for the single view.
+**mapper.js**: It is a function that takes as argument the first element (if defined) of the result of the pipeline, and returns an object containing the value updated for the single view.
 The object returned should match the schema of the single view.

 ```js
 module.exports = (logger, singleViewData) => {